thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 - **_minimum** (uint256[]): array of *minimum amounts* for each sub-rule.
 - **_maximum** (uint256[]): array of *maximum amounts* for each sub-rule.

 It is important to note that array positioning matters in this function.
 For instance, tag in position zero of the `_accountTags` array will contain the sub-rule created by the values in the position zero of `_minimum` and `_maximum`.
-Same with tag in posotion *n*.
+Same with tag in position *n*.

 ### Parameter Optionality: